 Know the fundamental ideas central to the vision of the 18th century founders, the vision that holds us together as one people of many diverse origins and cultures.

+Understand the intellectual and political tensions and compromises in the Founders’ ideas and how successive generations in the United States have worked to resolve them.

-Know how democratic ideas have been turned into institutions and practices, and the history of the origins and growth and adventures of democratic societies on earth, past and present.
+Know how democratic ideas have been turned into institutions and practices, and the history of the origins, growth, and struggles of democratic societies on earth, past and present.

 Understand what economic, social, cultural, religious, and international conditions have helped to shape democratic practices.

-Understand the purposes, principles, and practices of the United States government as established by the Constitution, which includes their rights and responsibilities, and how to exercise them in local, state, and national government; understand that, in the United States, the Constitution has evolved through amendments and decisions of the federal courts.
+Understand the purposes, principles, and practices of the United States government as established by the Constitution, which includes their rights and responsibilities, and how to exercise them in local, state, and national government.

+Understand that, in the United States, the Constitution has continued to be vibrant and relevant through amendments and decisions of the federal courts.

-Understand how individuals, groups, organizations, and federal, state, and local governments have addressed obstacles and challenges to democratic principles by working within the structure set forth in the Constitution.
+Understand how individuals, groups, organizations, and governments have addressed obstacles to democratic principles by working within the structure set forth in the Constitution.

-Are knowledgeable about local, state, and national politics and policies, understand the current condition of the world and how it got that way.
-They are prepared to discuss, and when called upon, to act on the challenges to democracy in our own day.
+Are knowledgeable about local, state, and national politics and policies, and understand the current condition of the world and how it got that way.

+Are prepared to discuss complex and controversial issues and ideas with people of different views, learning to speak with clarity and respectfulness.

+Develop and practice habits of civic engagement and participation in democratic government.

-Guiding Principles for Effective History and Social Science Curriculum
+Guiding Principles for Effective History and Social Science Education

 Guiding Principle 1

-An effective history and social science curriculum teaches students about the legacy of democratic government.
+An effective history and social science education teaches students about the legacy of democratic government.

-Study of history and social science prepares students to understand their rights and responsibilities as informed citizens of a democratic society and the shared values of this country.
-To become informed citizens, students need to acquire knowledge of
+Study of history and social science prepares students to understand their rights and responsibilities as informed residents and citizens of a democratic society and to appreciate the shared values of this country.
+To become informed citizens, students need to acquire knowledge and experience of

 the principles and philosophy of government in the founding documents of the United States,